What is inflammation

 Three main processes occur before and during acute inflammation:

-- Capillaries become easier for fluids and proteins to infiltrate, meaning that they can move between blood and cells.
+- Capillaries become easier for fluids and proteins to infiltrate, meaning they can move between blood and cells.

 Acute v Chronic

-Acute bronchitis, infected ingrown toenail, high-intensity exercise, appendicitis, dermatitis, tonsillitis and sinusitis are all examples of common acute inflammation.
+Acute bronchitis, an infected ingrown toenail, high-intensity exercise, appendicitis, dermatitis, tonsillitis and sinusitis are all examples of common acute inflammation.

 Chronic inflammation occurs when the stressor continues for extensive periods without treatment or removal.
-Chronic inflammation is caused by pathogens that the body cannot break down, including some types of virus, foreign bodies that remain in the system, or overactive immune responses.
+Chronic inflammation is caused by pathogens that the body cannot break down, including some types of microbes, foreign bodies that remain in the system, or overactive immune responses.
 They can take a long time to build up, and last for months if not years.
-This can lead to tissue death and the thickening or scarring of tissue.
+This can eventually lead to tissue death and the thickening or scarring of tissue.

 Auto-immune disease

 Sometimes the immune system triggers an inflammatory response when there are no foreign invaders to fight off or injury.
-The body responds as if normal tissues are infected or somehow abnormal and begin to attack them.
+The body responds as if normal tissues are infected or somehow 'foreign' and begin to attack them.

 An autoimmune disease is when the body's normally protective immune system causes damage to its own tissues and results in inflammation.

 There are at least 80 types of autoimmune diseases.
-Coeliac disease, Lupus, Alopecia Areata, Psoriasi, Type 1 Diabetes, Multiple sclerosis, Ankylosing spondylitis, Rheumatoid arthritis, Inflammatory bowel disease, Guillain-Barre syndrome, Graves disease (hyperthyroidism), Hashimoto's thyroiditis (hypothyroidism) are common types of auto-immune diseases.
+Coeliac disease, Lupus, Alopecia Areata, Psoriasis, Type 1 Diabetes, Multiple sclerosis, Ankylosing spondylitis, Rheumatoid arthritis, Inflammatory bowel disease, Guillain-Barre syndrome, Graves disease (hyperthyroidism), Hashimoto's thyroiditis (hypothyroidism) are common types of auto-immune diseases.

 Inflammation and diet